This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - You will be given general anesthesia medicine to make you sleep.
 One or more incisions will be made in your chest.
-Caregivers will connect your heart to a heart-lung bypass machine.
-This machine does the work of your heart and lungs while caregivers work on your valve.
+Healthcare providers will connect your heart to a heart-lung bypass machine.
+This machine does the work of your heart and lungs while healthcare providers work on your valve.

 - Your aortic valve will be removed and replaced with a tissue valve or mechanical valve.
 The new valve is sewn in place.
 Wires may be put into your chest to improve your heartbeat after surgery.
 The heart-lung bypass machine is removed, and your own heart and lungs will start working again.
 The incision in your chest will be closed with wire and stitches.

 You are taken to the recovery room or an intensive care unit (ICU).
-Caregivers will watch you very closely.
+Healthcare providers will watch you very closely.
 A bandage is used to cover your stitches or staples.
 This bandage keeps the area clean and dry to help prevent infection.
-A caregiver may remove the bandage shortly after surgery to check the incision.
-Do not get out of bed until your caregiver says it is OK.
+A healthcare provider may remove the bandage shortly after surgery to check the incision.
+Do not get out of bed until your healthcare provider says it is OK.
 Your family may be allowed to visit you in the ICU for a short visit several times a day.

 - You cannot make it to surgery on time.